Arcoders/tanane-app/README.md

 ---

+## Styling

+The SCSS variables maintain consistent styling throughout the app, defining colors, typography, spacing, and other design-related properties.

+I utilized Beem for managing classnames.

+---

 ## TypeScript Configuration (tsconfig.json).

--The TypeScript configuration file (tsconfig.json) for the project specifies compiler options and settings:
+The TypeScript configuration file (tsconfig.json) for the project specifies compiler options and settings:

 * Target Environment: Sets the target environment to ES2020, enabling certain language features.